psecio/websecio/_posts/2013/05/2013-05-02__The-Secure-Development-Lifecycle.md

 ##### Threat Modeling

-Threat modeling is the process by which you would through the parts of your application and think about the threats that could effect the functionality.
+Threat modeling is the process by which you would go through the parts of your application and think about the threats that could effect the functionality.
 If you've never done this kind of thing before it can be a little daunting.
 There are, however, some frameworks out there to help guide you through the right kind of thinking.